microsoft/fluentui/packages/office-ui-fabric-react/src/components/Coachmark/docs/CoachmarkDos.md

-- Do use only one Coachmark + TeachingBubble combo at a time.
+- Use only one Coachmark + TeachingBubble combo at a time.
-- Do use Coachmarks as stand alone or sequential.
+- Use Coachmarks as stand alone or sequential.
 Sequential Coachmarks should be used sparingly, to walk through complex multi-step interactions.
 It is recommended that a sequence of Coachmarks does not exceed 3 steps.
-- Do provide descriptive text in the `ariaDescribedByText` prop to let impaired users know how to open/access the Coachmark with keyboard controls.
+- Provide descriptive text in the `ariaDescribedByText` prop to let impaired users know how to open/access the Coachmark with keyboard controls.
-- Do consider adding a delay.
+- Consider adding a delay.
 When the Coachmark loads on-screen: the default value `delayBeforeCoachmarkAnimation` is set to 0, but you can increase this number to delay when the coachmark is displayed.
 Adding a delay can make the Coachmark stand out more, so consider scenario needs and page load times when adjusting this number.
 A delay that's 2-4 seconds is recommended if you choose to use one.